harveytriana/TspApproach/README.md

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

 (1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
-The result in the table corresponds to long*, for int* the time is around 12.2 s.
+The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.

 (2) Standard C# code (int64).